PhoenixTales/wiki.gothicarchive.org/misc/nations.md

   - they have `ornate hilts`
   - permanently freeze hand of the thief who steals them
 - have special connection with `Polar Bears`
+- at least some of them have violet eyes

 ## Hueroth
 - northern tribe known reddish beards and blue eyes